 Super Smash Bros.
 4 was not kind to Jigglypuff.
-Unlike every other fighter in that game, it was never buffed or nerfed via post-launch updates, and this eventually led to its labeling of “worst character”.
+Unlike every other fighter in that game, it was never buffed or nerfed via post-launch updates, and this eventually led to its labeling as “the worst character”.
 Things weren’t much better for its Figure Player, either.
-The amiibo Buff made shield breaks rather common, which meant metagame titans like Bowser and Little Mac could simply shatter Jigglypuff’s shield and KO it within a few seconds.
+The amiibo Buff made shield breaks common, which meant metagame titans Bowser and Little Mac could simply shatter Jigglypuff’s shield and KO it within a few seconds.
 Fortunately, Super Smash Bros.
 Ultimate has shown the Balloon Pokémon a bit of compassion.
-It’s actually high-tier now — albeit in a very specific format!
-Before we continue, you can read more about Jigglypuff’s metagame history by viewing its wiki page.
+It’s actually high-tier now — albeit in a very specific format.
+You can read more about Jigglypuff’s metagame history by viewing its wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to gamer for contributing Jigglypuff’s training information!

-For the best possible result, don’t run (just walk instead) and don’t go off-stage.
-You’ll want to teach your Jigglypuff FP to walk and wait at the ledge instead).
-An optimal competitive Jigglypuff actually stays almost entirely grounded.
-When you see the recommended moves, you might laugh, but tournament results have proven that they work!
-Without further ado, here’s your recommended-move list:
+For the best possible results, don’t run and don’t go off-stage.
+You’ll want to teach your Jigglypuff FP to walk and wait at the ledge instead.
+In fact, an optimal competitive Jigglypuff stays almost entirely grounded!
+When you see the recommended move list, you might laugh, but tournament results have proven that they work.
+Without further ado, then:

-- Dash attack: You’re going to want to keep running to a minimum when training Jigglypuff, but you can make an exception to use its dash attack.
+- Running should be kept to a minimum, but an exception can be made for Jigglypuff’s dash attack.
 Start running for a moment, use the attack, and then go right back to walking.
-Jigglypuff’s dash attack has high priority and above-average range, making it an excellent neutral option.
+This move has high priority and above-average range, making it an excellent neutral option.

-- Forward smash: It’s much stronger than Jigglypuff’s other moves, and it’s got respectable KO power to boot.
-Jigglypuff jumps forward while using this attack, which makes its range deceptively high.
-Forward smash is one of your main KO options alongside Rollout.
+- Forward smash is much stronger than Jigglypuff’s other grounded moves, and it’s got respectable KO power to boot.
+As a result, it should be one of your main kill moves (alongside Rollout).

 - Pound, alongside the aforementioned down tilt, is best used at the ledge.
-It’s got a lingering hitbox and deals extra damage against shields, making it especially useful!
+It’s got a lingering hitbox and deals extra damage against shields, so it’s especially useful!

-Down smash and forward air are rather outclassed, so avoid using or getting hit by these moves during training.
+Down smash and forward air are rather outclassed, so avoid using or getting hit by these moves during your training sessions.
 There are also a few moves that are neither recommended nor not recommended, so you’ll need to decide whether or not you want to use them.
-Sing is actually useful in some matchups, as most competitive FPs stay grounded at all times.
-If Jigglypuff misses, it’s left vulnerable, so if you don’t want to take that risk then you should avoid Sing entirely.
-If your FP has Instadrop equipped, you might be better off using the Raid Boss section instead, as its playstyle is going to be more aerial.
+Sing is actually useful in some matchups, as most competitive FPs stay grounded at all times; if Jigglypuff misses, it’s left vulnerable, so if you don’t want to take that risk then you should avoid Sing entirely.
+If your FP has Instadrop equipped, you’ll be better off using the Raid Boss section instead, as its playstyle is going to be more aerial as a result.
 If your FP does not have Instadrop equipped, you can still use Rest every so often, albeit very rarely.
 You can also mix in some grabs.
 There are a lot of choices to make here — Jigglypuff is a highly customizable FP!

 Raid Boss Training